-Bleaching is tough on our hair, and you should be very careful if you do it yourself at home and not in a professional hair salon.
+Bleaching is tough on our hair; you should be careful if you do it yourself at home and not in a professional hair salon.
 Follow the procedure below, and don’t leave the bleach for too long.
 Otherwise, you’ll damage your hair irreversibly.

 - In a mixing basin, combine 1 part bleach powder and 1 part developer.
-If you don’t want the bleach to touch your skin, put on some protective gloves.
-Using a tint brush or a non-metallic spoon, stir the mixture until all components are fully dissolved.
+Wear protective gloves if you don’t want the bleach to touch your skin.
+Using a tint brush or a non-metallic spoon, stir until all components are fully dissolved.
 Make sure there are no clumps of bleach powder in the solution!

 - To make your “potion,” add one or two tablespoons of shampoo and carefully mix everything.
-Then, working from the bottom to the top, apply the mixture to your hair.
+Then, apply the mixture to your hair from the bottom to the top.
 We recommend using a tint brush to simplify the procedure and ensure that the product is uniformly distributed.

-- Now cover your head with a dry shower hat and let it sit for 15 to 30 minutes.
+- Cover your head with a dry shower hat and let it sit for 15 to 30 minutes.
 A standard plastic wrap will also work!

 - Finally, rinse your hair until no frothy suds appear.
 Use warm water to remove the shampoo and color.

 Read Also: How Long Does Bleached Hair Last?